Booklist for Prelims

 – Anudeep

-Note: My book, Fundamentals of Essay and Answer Writing is out now!
-It’s a comprehensive guide that helps you write better Essays and Answers in the UPSC Mains Exam.
+Note: My book, Fundamentals of Essay and Answer Writing is an Amazon bestseller.
+Since its release, the book helped countless candidates master the art of crafting exceptional essays and answers and elevate their performance in the UPSC Mains Exam.
 You can know about the book here.

 hello sir,my question is-“Is it possible for a low grade student of btech who had great intrest in studying and wishing to crack the UPSC with consistency can make it possible” ? because i could see many of the toppers are from NITs and IITs.Can we be in the race with the proper preparation?